watermint/dougu/dougu-essentials/docs/filesystem/overview.md

 Each provider's documentation includes detailed information about how it implements the various capabilities, including:

-- Trash management and retention policies
 - File addressing mechanisms
 - Content hashing approaches
-- Sharing features and controls

 Refer to the provider-specific documentation to understand how each capability is implemented by that provider.